chen-yifu/NLP-EMR-Pipeline/README.md

 ## For Windows:

 *WSL2 is highly recommended.
 You can try out command prompt or powershell at your own risk.
-For development, I reccomend Pycharm Professional or VSCode, as these development environemnts allow you to set up a remote connection to WSL2.*
+For development, I recommend Pycharm Professional or VSCode, as these development environments allow you to set up a remote connection to WSL2.*

 - For pytesseract: https://school.geekwall.in/p/9QG6NstS/
 - For Tkinter: https://www.techinfected.net/2015/09/how-to-install-and-use-tkinter-in-ubuntu-debian-linux-mint.html